-There are certain things that limited companies should not claim tax relief on.
+There are certain things that limited company companies should not claim tax relief on.
 Each year you will need to submit a corporate tax return for your company.
 This is prepared on a self-assessment basis, and when you approve it, you are confirming that everything has been treated correctly.
 HMRC don't accept ignorance as a defense for getting it wrong!

-If items are not "wholly, exclusively and necessarily" for the purpose of a business, they are not allowable as a deduction from Corporation Tax.
+If items are not "wholly and exclusively and necessary" for the purpose of a business they are not allowable as a deduction from corporation tax.

-Directors loans from V0 the company
+Directors loans from the company